UPC/ravada/docs/docs/Backup.rst

 =======================

 Since release 1.5 it is possible to back up and restore Virtual Machines.
-This feature can be used to move machines to another server.
+This feature can be used to recover deleted machines, restore contents after changes and even to migrate machines to another server.

 The backup and restore procedures must be used from the command line.